tyler-johnson/pouchdb-design/README.md

 ## Usage

-This plugin resolves around a class for managing a single design document.
+This plugin revolves around a class for managing a single design document.
 Instances of the class have several methods for fetching and saving, modifying design document properties, and adding custom functions and commonjs modules.

 The typical flow is to fetch the existing design document, make some changes, and then save it back to database.